-- Overseeing arrangements for obtaining the views of staff and students on the determination and periodic review of the educational character and mission and oversight of its activities. - Ensuring the effective and efficient use of resources, the solvency of the institution and the Corporation and safeguarding their assets (including effective arrangements for internal controls, governance and management of risk) - The appointment, grading, suspension, dismissal and determination of the pay and conditions of service of senior post holders.
-Setting the framework for pay and conditions of service of all other staff. - Attend Board meetings and contribute to discussions from an individual perspective, informed by experience as a student, but always with regard to the interests of the College as a whole. - Ensure that other governors understand the likely impact of Board decisions on students and on other stakeholders (such as staff or employers) of whom the student governor has direct knowledge.
+- Overseeing arrangements for obtaining the views of staff and students on the determination and periodic review of the educational character and mission and oversight of its activities - Ensuring the effective and efficient use of resources, the solvency of the institution and safeguarding its assets (including effective arrangements for internal controls, governance and management of risk) - The appointment, grading, suspension, dismissal and determination of the pay and conditions of service of senior post holders.
+Setting the framework for pay and conditions of service of all other staff. - Attending Board meetings and contributing to discussions from an individual perspective, but always with regard to the interests of the College as a whole

-Other responsibilities will include:-
+Other responsibilities include:

 - Compliance with the Code of Conduct, Instrument and Articles (I&A), the Board's Standing Orders, Funding Rules, Charity Law and any other related governance legislation and procedures.
-The duties set out in the Standing Orders and Committees' Terms of Reference ensure that the Board conducts itself in an orderly, fair, open and transparent manner. - Compliance with the seven key principles of public office (Nolan), including integrity, accountability and objectivity. - Getting to know the college through discussion with the CEO and other staff, reading relevant papers, visiting the College and participating in events; - Promoting the College wherever possible, acting as an ambassador, and representing the College at meetings, stakeholder events and student events. - Acting in the best interest of the College, making balanced and informed decisions, taking appropriate advice when necessary.
+The duties set out in the Standing Orders and Committees' Terms of Reference ensure that the Board conducts itself in an orderly, fair, open and transparent manner. - Compliance with the seven key principles of public office (Nolan). - Knowing the College through discussion with the CEO and other staff, reading relevant papers, visiting the College and participating in events and link governor visits - Promoting the College wherever possible, acting as an ambassador, and representing the College at meetings, stakeholder events and student events.

+• Acting in the best interest of the College, mappropriate advice when necessary. naking balanced and informed decisions s, taking